-I am four.
-My birthday gift a school bag, red plaid edged in brown leather.
+I remember my fourth birthday gift.
+A school bag, red plaid edged in brown leather.
 With a big strap to go round my neck.
 With flapped pockets closed tight by shiny buckles.
-Pockets where I can store treasures.
+With pockets where I store treasures.
 My Pinocchio book.
 Pine cones I hold close to smell the forest.
-A tiny pink shell.
+A tiny pink stone.

 My Mother reads to me.
 From thick pages close printed with tiny letters.
 From books with dark covers smelling of leather that captures and holds the flavours of the book.
 These books have no pictures.